It’s getting hot in here…

 I have never seen these in the US (maybe because I didn’t see a need for them?) but these are diffusers that you plug into an outlet that releases an insect repellent.
 It’s way better and safer than a candle as well.
 The one I have is Zen’sect, which lasts about to 60 nights and protects against mosquitos and tiger mosquitos.
 It’s also safe for kids.
 I can happily report back that it works, which is a big thumbs up because normally I’m eaten alive during the summer!

 5. Terrace Relief

 When those temperatures soar, all I can wish for you is to stay cool.
-Consider leaving the stuffy city and enjoy a day trip away!
-One last tip — visit Château Raray (an impossible French word to say).
+One last tip —consider leaving the stuffy city and enjoy a day trip away!
+I highly recommend a visit to the Château Raray (an impossible French word to say).
 It’s north of Paris in the direction of Chantilly and was in the old French 1940s classic, La Belle et la Bête.
 I’ll leave you on one last teaser… I’ve heard that they have brunch for just 10 euros, wine by the glass for 2.50€… and a lovely terrace.

 Stay cool, everyone!